-NPAP is currently available in two versions which recently have been merged:
+NPAP is available in versions which recently have been merged:

-- Version 2 (currently 2.2.1) for new ASIC and AMD/Xilinx Ultrascale+, Intel Stratix-10 and Agilex, Microchip PolarFire and Lattice FPGA development, includes many recent resource optimizations plus additional timing optimizations for Intel HyperFlex and Intel HyperFlex2 - Version 1 (currently 1.10.1) back-ports bug fixes from Version 2 for long-term customer support.
-Not recommended for new design starts.
+- Version 2 (currently 2.2.5) for new ASIC and AMD/Xilinx Ultrascale+, Intel Stratix-10 and Agilex, Microchip PolarFire and Lattice FPGA development, includes many recent resource optimizations plus timing optimizations focused on pipelines in FPGA, including Intel HyperFlex and Intel HyperFlex2 - Version 1 (currently 1.10.1) back-ports bug fixes from Version 2 for long-term customer support.
+Not recommended for new design starts!